 1. Clapham Common

-The two images above show the clock tower and Plough Inn at Clapham Common.
+The image above shows the clock tower and Plough Inn at Clapham Common.

-The clock tower has stayed the same, helping us fix our location, but the row of buildings on the right has undergone development.
+The clock tower has stayed the same, helping us fix our location on Google Maps, but the row of buildings on the right has undergone development.
 The inn now has a mock Tudor frontage and is owned by a pub chain under a different name.
 It’s also gained a reputation for being haunted.